 Finally, TaeKwondo debuted as an official sport at the 2000 Olympic Games in Sydney, Australia.
 From that point on it has been an Olympic sport that hundreds of international athletes compete in every four years.

-Type of TaeKwondo at the Olympics
+What Style of TaeKwondo is at the Olympics?

 There are a few different types of TaeKwondo sparring with each having a different sets of rules.
 The two most popular being point sparring and full contact.
 Full contact sport TaeKwondo is the type of sparring done at the Olympic Games.